lincoln2016/Arduino-RS485-Moisture-Sensor/README.md

         https://www.tindie.com/products/miceuz/modbus-rs485-soil-moisture-sensor-2/

-Wiring the RS485 Shield to the Sensor, the default setting on the shield were used
+Wiring the RS485 Shield to the Sensor, the default settings on the shield were used

 RS485 Moisture sensor wire colors to RS485 Shield terminals